Sharp Objects (miniseries): Music

 Each episode features a title sequence with a different interpretation of the song "Dance and Angela" by Franz Waxman from the score of the 1951 film A Place in the Sun.
 An electronic treatment of the song, by Jeffrey Brodsky, was used for the second episode.
-All music featured in the series is diegetic, coming from a source (a stereo, headphones, etc) within the scene.
-The series secured the rights to four songs by Led Zeppelin, a band which is notoriously hard to get the rights for.
+All music featured in the series is diegetic, coming from a source (a stereo, headphones, etc.) within the scene.
+The series secured the rights to four songs by Led Zeppelin, a band for which it is notoriously hard to obtain rights.
 Music supervisor Susan Jacobs stated, "We were trying to explain the importance of what music really does and how it plays a really pivotal role in this girl's life" and "also the escapism idea of music."
 The band liked the idea and approved the usage of their music.

 Promotional poster featuring Camille Preaker (Amy Adams), Amma Crellin (Eliza Scanlen), and Adora Crellin (Patricia Clarkson).